hapax/hapax.github.io/assets/chandra.md

 Consider a spherical white dwarf of mass $M$ and radius $R$.
 What gravitational force does this exert on itself?
-Obviously a precise answer will depend on the composition of the dwarf and other details, but we can make an order-of-magnitude guess from dimensional analysis.
+Obviously a precise answer will depend on the composition of the dwarf and other details, but we can make an order-of-magnitude estimate from dimensional analysis.
 In Newton's law, we set both masses equal to $M$, since the white dwarf is both doing the pulling and experiencing the pull.